OLD EAST VILLAGE BUSINESS IMPROVEMENT AREA (OEV BIA)

 Create fulsome opportunities to collect membership and community feedback regarding area initiatives

-Have basic financial management knowledge of budgeting and minor book-keeping to ensure the stewardship of assets and the financial health of the BIA
+Have solid financial management knowledge of budgeting and basic book-keeping skills to ensure the stewardship of assets and the financial health of the BIA

-Oversee the bookkeeper who manages to report of receivables, payables, and payroll and lead annual audit
+Ability to supervise the bookkeeper in reporting of receivables, payables, payroll and the annual audit

 Ensure the BIA is operating in accordance with relevant legislation and best practices